chfaizan2/AI-Powered-CV-Advisor-and-Improvement-Tool/README.md

         Job Description:
         {job_description}

-        Please analyze my CV against the job description for an AI and ML engineer.
+        Please analyze my CV against the job description for any field in the world.
         Provide feedback on alignment and suggest improvements or changes to enhance my CV.
+        Please provide results in bullet form.
         """

         # Get recommendation from AI Model